TM90/awesome-hwd-tools/README.md

 [clash-lang](https://github.com/clash-lang/clash-compiler) - A Hardware Description Language written and inspired by Haskell

+A much more detailed and specific list for hardware description languages can be found at [drom/awesome-hdl](https://github.com/drom/awesome-hdl).

 ### Wave Viewers

 [gtkwave](http://gtkwave.sourceforge.net/) - GTK based waveform viewer